Cape Dorset - Kinngait

 Prince of Wales Northern Heritage Centre, Yellowknife, Northwest Territories

-University of Lethbridge Art Gallery, Lethbridge, Alberta
+University of Lethbridge Art Gallery, Alberta

-Winnipeg Art Gallery, Winnipeg, Manitoba
+Winnipeg Art Gallery, Manitoba

-and numerous corporate and private collections.
+and many other corporate as well as numerous private collections.